Did you know that only 60% of employees say they have a world-class manager?

 6. Delegate and get out of the way

 Some managers fear delegation because of the underlying concern that they could complete the task better.
-However, with a limited amount of time, delegation becomes an essential part of a manager’s job.
+However, with a limited amount of time, delegation becomes an essential part of project management.

 Delegating not only saves you time, but it also helps develop your team.
 By delegating more tasks, your employees will build their skills along with their confidence.